- Class: Mammals

 As of 2019, the San Diego Zoo is home to three pygmy slow lorises: 15-year old Minh, 5-year old Abhi, and a 10-year old female, Padma.
 They are in a cozy, nocturnal, off-exhibit breeding area, as part of the Association for Zoos and Aquariums’ Species Survival Plan (SSP) program.

-According to the IUCN Red List, they are classified as Vulnerable, with their numbers decreasing.
-In 1994, a Species Survival Plan program was established to help conserve this species; as of 2019 there are about 56 pygmy slow loris in US accredited zoos.
+According to the International Union for Conservation of Nature (IUCN) Red List of Threatened Species, they are classified as Vulnerable, with their numbers decreasing.
+In 1994, a Species Survival Plan program was established to help conserve this species; as of 2019 there were about 56 pygmy slow lorises in US accredited zoos.
 San Diego Zoo is part of this conservation effort.

 You can help us bring species back from the brink by supporting the San Diego Zoo Global Wildlife Conservancy.
 Together we can save and protect wildlife around the globe.